 This guide describes IT services offered to all McGill employees, whether faculty or staff.
 Faculty should also refer to the supplemental page.
 The IT Services website is your gateway to central IT resources at McGill.
 Information linked here is housed in an extensive Knowledge Base, which is updated constantly.

-Most administrative units and departments are supported centrally by ICS; some are supported by their own departmental LAN administrators.
+Most administrative units and departments are supported centrally by IT Services; some are supported by their own departmental LAN administrators.
 If you are not sure who provides IT support to your unit, contact your administrative assistant.
-You are also welcome to contact the ICS Service Desk, who will provide the correct contact information.
+You are also welcome to contact the IT Service Desk, who will provide the correct contact information.

 All users of McGill computers, computer-based networks, peripherals, operating systems or software are bound by the Policy on the Responsible User of McGill Information Technology Resources.